dmdque/cs499r/SpatialTransformerNetwork/README.md

 # Spatially Invariant Networks (SIN)

+## Story
+The goal is to implement a spatially invariant neural network.

+The motivation is that as a human given the task of classifying an image that had been spatially perturbed (rotated, translated, skewed), we might look at the image from different angles in order to get a better understanding of what it is.
+For example, we have trouble recognizing upside down faces.

+By baking spatial invariance into the model, we theoretically maybe be able to train a smaller neural network which focuses only on classifying upright images.
+Additionally, it may save time in the training phase since training on an augmented dataset (as was made popular by [1]) would be unnecessary.

+All credit for this idea goes to Pascal Poupart.

+This projects includes an attempt to bring this idea to life.
+I implemented the testing phase using pretrained networks.
+Results weren't perfect, so we set out to investigate reasons why it might not be working.

+Spatial transformations have been limited to rotations as a proof of concept.
+Generalizing to the space of transformations given by a 2x3 matrix may be too large of a step though.

 ## Usage
 Modify the `MODEL` variable in `pretrain.py`, `sin.py`, and `rot_sin.py` to use the desired model.
 Also ensure that the `SAVE_RESTORE` variable in `pretrain.py` is set to `'SAVE'`.